Haunted Stairs That Count the Living in the Old School

 Cold air poured through the crack.

 I thought of attendance in class.
 Of names called.
-Of names skipped.
+Of the pause before someone answers.

 “No.”